WHERE IS SAINT PAUL DE VENCE AND WHAT TO DO THERE?

 The medieval vestiges

 The small village of Saint-Paul de Vence is one of the nicest village sin France.
 This is a residence village with luxurious villas nested in the medieval towns of south of France.
-With it is remapart built in the 16th century, the beautiful village of Saint Paul de Vence will charm you as soon as you arrive by preserving its medieval side.
+With it is remapart built in the 16th century, the beautiful village will charm you as soon as you arrive by preserving its medieval side.

 The remains of the ramparts encircling the old town testify to its military past and its history.
-Head to two historic monuments to visit in Saint-Paul de Vence, the three-story Esperon square tower, then the machicolated tower a few meters away, also known as “Porte de Vence” because of its orientation.
+Head to two historic monuments withing the village: the three-story Esperon square tower, then the machicolated tower a few meters away, also known as “Porte de Vence” because of its orientation.

 The Castle’s Dungeon